The Best Cars for Seniors in 2022: Terrific Options for Older Drivers

 - Make sure all doors and windows open and close properly.

 If the dealer or private owner has maintenance records on the vehicle, be sure to review them.
-Also, it's a good idea to have a look at the manufacturer's maintenance schedule to see if any costly repairs are coming up soon based on the vehicle's mileage.
+Also, it's a good idea to look at the manufacturer's maintenance schedule to see if any costly repairs are coming up soon based on the vehicle's mileage.

 5. Take a test drive.